An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

 The red and blue planes show unbalances between horizontal and vertical.
-They are plastic symbols of the ever-changing appearance of things (the natural) whereas the white open squares (2 and 3) suggest the on-going search for synthesis and balance (the spiritual) which is finally fully achieved with area 1 where opposites reach a relatively stable and well defined unity.
-Unforeseeable and ever-changing events (the colored planes) gradually (2 and 3) become certain and relatively constant (1).
+They are plastic symbols of the mutable appearance of life (the Natural) whereas the white open squares (2 and 3) suggest the on-going search for synthesis and balance (the Spiritual) which is finally fully achieved with area 1 where opposites reach a relatively stable and well defined unity.
+Unforeseeable and ever-changing events (the colored planes) gradually (2 and 3) become certain and relatively constant (1); the Natural turns Spiritual.

 The lines, which continue beyond the canvas, seem to connect with the far more complexed real world the painting is a part of; a part which aim at ideally concentrating the essence of the whole.